mattdesl/looom-tools/docs/formats.md

 ###### :bulb: *Note: MP4 exporting is still experimental and may change in the future.*

+---

+#### Note: GIF Transparency + "Alpha Quantization"

+By default, any pixels matching your Weave's background color will be treated as fully transparent.
+This might be a problem if one of your foreground threads is using the same exact color as the background.

+If you run into this issue, you can change this behaviour by turning on Alpha Quantization, which will cut out the background properly, but may leave jagged edges around your shapes.

 ##

 #### <sup>[← Back to Documentation](../README.md)